civilian/hproperties/README.md

 where p.last_status_history = sh.id
     and sh.status_id in (3,4,5)
 ```
-Which can lead to a big decrease in running time given that the status of a property can teoretically change a lot.
+Which can lead to a big decrease in running time given that the status of a property can theoretically change a lot.
 * The sql code is added in [reduce_queries.sql](./sql/reduce_queries.sql)
   - Having in consideration the modification is done after some data exist in the database the NOT NULL constrain in the new column is avoided but is something the programmers must have in consideration.